hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 of low concentration, since (as discussed in the main text) a drop of random walkers spreads out.
-Since the layer below will tend to have more resin balls (according to the barometric distribution), there will be a net upward movement of walkers.
+Since the layer below will tend to have more resin balls (according to the barometric distribution), there will be a upward spread of walkers.
 We expect this will involve $\Delta n$, the difference in number density, and the rate of diffusion $D$.